 And this isn't some special case.
 There's tons of things like this in enterprise applications.
 I assume most nightclubs don't have tons of safes, but we aren't really talking about nightclubs, are we?
 Medium to large companies have a ton of sensitive information: customers, contracts, sales prospects, peer reviews, HR complaints, and financial results are just some of the many things you want to keep to some sort of need-to-know basis.

 Fortunately, Appian has a better way of handling all this.
-Our low-code data features let you secure data based on fields.
+Our data fabric features let you secure data based on fields.
 What does that mean?
 Well, I think we've more than exhausted the whole nightclub analogy, so let's say you're building a case management system for a customer support desk.
 Unhappy customers contact you by phone, email, and seventeen different social media platforms to get assistance.
 Maybe they thought they should be on the list but aren't, maybe the music's too loud, maybe it's not nearly loud enough, maybe they think the drink prices are scandalous…yeah, I lied, we're still working for the world's first multinational nightclub chain.

 So who should be able to view one of these support cases?
 Not just anyone!
 You wouldn't want it leaking to the press that a hugely famous Youtuber sent you an angry Twitter DM about how your drink menu sucks, even if no one over the age of twenty-three has heard of them.
 But certainly the assigned support person needs to be able to see it so they can communicate with whatever member of this person's entourage is stuck with the job of complaining to you in their name.
 The same problem we discussed with the manager applies here, but even more so: if there's fifty cases per nightclub, we're looking at 1.6 million cases.